danieljcafonso/danieljcafonso/README.md

 ---

-- I'm a Software Engineer at Ceracare
+- I'm a Senior Frontend Engineer at Ceracare
 - Interested in JavaScript and React
 - Full-Stack background
 - Pronouns: he/him